vtphan/sifter/README.md

 #### matreader.py:

 ```
-	# read a delimited text file, default delimiter is tab
+	# read a tab-separate file.
 	data = read("data.txt")

 	# read a comma-separated file, skip 5 lines in the beginning of file